Read for a Lifetime Illinois Center for the Book

-Read for a Lifetime, sponsored by Jesse White, Secretary of State and State Librarian, and the Illinois Center for Book, is the first statewide reading program to target high school students, was designed to promote the enjoyment of reading by encouraging students to read both classic and contemporary literature, and rewarding them for their effort.
-By participating in Read for a Lifetime, students develop a love of books and reading that will last a lifetime.
+Read for a Lifetime is a statewide reading program that targets high school students.
+This initiative promotes the enjoyment of reading by encouraging students to read both classic and contemporary literature, and rewards them for their efforts.
+By participating in the program, students develop a love of books and reading that will last a lifetime.

 - Illinois high schools participating in the program receive a list of 25 book titles, which represents a mixture of classic and contemporary literature.

 - Each student who reads at least four titles from the posted booklist during the school year will receive a certificate of achievement signed by Secretary of State and State Librarian Jesse White.